jesusrmoreno/toto/Readme.md

   }
 }

+// At this point the player has been added to the group room by the server so
+// we can make a move by emitting the event "make-move".
+This JSON could contain anything,
+// with two exceptions.
-// move-made will always have the fields madeBy and madeById overwritten by the
+// The fields madeBy and madeById will be overwritten by the server with the associated
+// socketid and turn number.
+{
+    "clicks": 1
+}

-// server and they will always be added to whatever the client sends.
+// All clients will receive the move
+// And it is up to the client to only apply the other players moves
+// In this way you can also confirm that your move was indeed sent.
 {
   "timeStamp": 1460792555410103300,
   "kind": "move-made",